Kade Simpson: 300 gamer (2018-2020)

 On 30 June 2018 Simpson became the fifth Carlton player to reach the 300 game milestone.

 In 2019, Simpson signed a one-year contract extension to play on in 2020.
-With the retirement of Daniel Wells at the end of the 2019 season, Simpson became the last remaining survivor from the 2002 AFL draft.
+With the retirement of Daniel Wells at the end of the 2019 season, Simpson became the last remaining senior player from the 2002 AFL draft.
 He also decided to step down from the club's leadership group that year.

 He retired at the end of the 2020 season, finishing with 342 senior games – the third most of any Carlton player in the club's history.
+He played 342 games across 18 seasons from 2003 to 2020, including eleven seasons in which he did not miss a game.
+Playing during an overall unsuccessful period in Carlton's history, he played in 215 losses, the most of any player in VFL/AFL history.

 Coaching career

+Carlton Football Club AFLW assistant coach (2021-2022)

-Simpson was appointed assistant coach of Carlton's AFLW team in November 2020.
+Simpson was appointed assistant coach of Carlton's AFLW team in November 2020. but left after the 2022 season.

+Hawthorn Football Club assistant coach (2023-present)

+In November 2022, Simpson joined Hawthorn as an assistant coach under senior coach Sam Mitchell.